All right, so I went and looked at the Facebook post that Reuters cited that had 4,000 responses, and they were not all livid.

 Hang on, and Mr. Snerdley will get the address to FedEx this thing to you, and you'll have it.

-Uh well, it'll be wherever you give us the address on Friday.
+Well, it'll be wherever you give us the address on Friday.

 It'll work on ATT.

-Take it and the box to the ATT store with your current phone, tell them you want to move the number to the new phone.
+Take it and the box to the ATT store with your current phone.

-Um I'm looking for one other story here that I just I this one I don't want to leave on the Yeah, two things here.
+I'm looking for one other story here that I just, this one I don't want to leave.

 Politico editor, an editor at Politico has resigned after publishing the home addresses of some clown that runs what's called the alt-right and was advocating for people to show up at an alt-right meeting with baseball bats and crackheads.

-A politico editor has been forced to resign.
+A Politico editor has been forced to resign.

 Trump does not know them.